SummerSlam (1999): Storylines

 Another rivalry heading into SummerSlam was between Test and Shane McMahon.
 In July before Fully Loaded, Shane and the Mean Street Posse had started a feud with Test because of his relationship with Stephanie McMahon whom Shane feels was dating "beneath the family standards".
 Over the following weeks, Test had faced Posse member Joey Abs whom Shane had set up on a date with Stephanie.
 On the July 12 episode of Raw is War, Test wrestled the Posse in a Gauntlet match but it ended in no contest when Shane interfered.
 When the Posse attempted to break Test's ankle, Stephanie came out and grabbed her brother from behind.
 Thinking that it was a referee, Shane backhand elbowed his sister and knocked her out.
 The following two weeks, Stephanie rejected Joey Abs and demanded that her brother and his friends stay out of her life.
 On the August 15 episode of Sunday Night Heat, Shane challenged Test to a "Love her or Leave her" Greenwich Street Fight at SummerSlam.
 If Shane won Test and Stephanie could no longer see each other but if Test won Shane would give his blessing to them.
 Test agreed and accepted the challenge.

 The third rivalry heading into SummerSlam was between the teams of X-Pac and Kane against The Undertaker and Big Show for the WWF Tag Team Championship.
 After X-Pac interfered in Undertaker's first blood match with Stone Cold Steve Austin at Fully Loaded, Undertaker blamed X-Pac for costing him the WWF Championship and attacked him the next night on Raw is War.
 Kane came to his partner's rescue and brawled with his brother until Big Show (whom Kane lost to at Fully Loaded) ran out to the ring and joined Undertaker in putting a beating on both of them.
 Then Undertaker and Big Show shook hands and formed an alliance.
 Two weeks later, Kane and X-Pac defeated the Acolytes to win the WWF Tag Team Championship.
-Road Dogg came out to celebrate with them however all three were attacked by Big Show and Undertaker leading to a Tag Team Championship match between the two teams at SummerSlam.
+Road Dogg came out to celebrate with them however all three were attacked by Big Show and Undertaker leading to a WWF Tag Team Championship match between the two teams at SummerSlam.